zydou/arti/doc/dev/notes/rpc-meta-draft.md

-(This authentication can use unix domain sockets, proof of an ability to read some part of the filesystem, or a pre-established shared secret.
+(This authentication can use unix domain sockets, proof of an ability to read some part of the filesystem, an in-process socketpair, or a pre-established shared secret.
 Sessions should not normally cross the network.
 If they do, they must use TLS.)

+> At present (Sep 2024)
+> only unix domain sockets are implemented.

 Different sessions cannot access one another's status: they cannot ordinarily list each other's circuits,